aplteam/Cider/mkdocs/docs/api.md

     flag←HasDotNet

-Returns a 1 if either .NET Core or .NET is available and the bridge DLL was successfully loaded; 0 otherwise.
+Result indicates whether .NET Core or .NET is available and the bridge DLL was successfully loaded.

 ## :fontawesome-solid-code: ListNuGetDependencies

-    r←ListNuGetDependencies projectFolder
+    r←ListNuGetDependencies projectPath

-Where `projectFolder` is the fully qualified filepath of a project folder, returns a matrix of names and versions of its NuGet dependencies.
+Where `projectPath` is a project path, returns a matrix of names and versions of its NuGet dependencies.

-!!! detail "Single NuGet installation folder"

-    There can be only one NuGet installation folder: currently you cannot have NuGet packages for development purposes.

-    This restriction may be lifted in a future release.

 ## :fontawesome-solid-code: ListOpenProjects